Adillwma/SDx4/README.md

 # Features
 - Packaged as a windows installer with no python or code dependencies.
 - Lightweight modern windows GUI to simplify usage.
-- Batch processing upscaling ability
+- Batch processing upscaling ability.
 - Incorperates fixed tile processing to allow for large images to be upscaled with low ram usage and direct cpu processig for users without cuda gpu's whilst opperating the upscale model at its optimum resoloution.
 - Dynamic tileshifting to reduce image edge artifacts, and allow for a more accurate upscale whilst avoiding dark pixel padding or processing non image data.
-- Soft and hard edge blending selectable by user to reduce tile edge seams.
+- Edge blending methods selectable by user to reduce tile seams.
+- Haar Cascade face detection to allow for automatic increased processing quality on tiles containing faces.
+- Live preview of the image upscale during processing, each tile is updated in the preview every other iteration.
 - Ability to use the xFormers library to greatly speed up processing given a cuda gpu.
 - Ability to use cpu offloading to allow for boosted cpu processing whilst using a cuda gpu.
 - Ability to introduce attention slicing to reduce memory usage (not recomended, inferior to xFormers and covered by tiled processing)
 - Local processing, no internet connection required.
 - Data security, none of your data is sent to any third party.
+- Customisable themes using the comprehensive integrated live theme designer.
+- Automatic color pallette generation using the integrated live theme designer and multiple user selectable methods, i.e. monochromatic, complementary, analogous, split complementary, triadic, tetradic.

 ## Installation
-BackupInspector is primarily developed for Windows users, and we provide a pre-packaged executable for easy installation on Windows.
+SDx4 is primarily developed for Windows users, and we provide a pre-packaged executable for easy installation on Windows.
 However, it can also be run on other operating systems by executing the Python code directly.
 Additionally the SDx4Upscaler is availbe without gui as a python class for use in your own projects.
 This can be installed vai pip using the following command:

 ```shell
 pip install SDx4Upscaler